 Let’s get right to it.
 Job hunting is the worst.

-….you don’t need forgotten descriptions and missing application materials adding onto that heavy plate.
-Take a step back and organize the chaos!
+….you don’t need forgotten descriptions and missing application materials adding to the chaos!
+Take a step back & organize.

-In addition to getting your ish together?
-You’ll reclaim some of that confidence, gain clarity on your process, and ultimately work smarter towards your end goal.
-Job hunting isn’t just a means to an end: it’s a process, and it deserves your attention like any other major project.
+In addition to getting your life together, you’ll reclaim some confidence, gain clarity on your process, and ultimately work smarter towards your goal.
+Job hunting isn’t just a means to an end: it’s a process, one that deserves to be organized and coordinated just like any other project.

 I say this as someone who’s been there.
-Organizing my search 3 years ago made a difference not just in how I spent my time, but how I felt all those months I was looking.
-It didn’t erase all my doubts, but it gave me the calm and direction I needed to get to the end of the tunnel.
+Organizing my search 3 years ago made a huge difference in both how I spent my time and how I felt all those months searching.
+Sure it didn’t erase all my doubts, but it gave me the calm and direction I needed to get to the end of the tunnel.

 And now that I’ve lived to tell the tale, I’m here to help you reach yours.
-Here’s what you’ll need:
+To start, here’s what you’ll need:

 - A computer

 - A spreadsheet, pen & paper, or word doc